Chun-YuanChen/heart_guard_dsi_group_ML11/README.md

 Pending

 ### Baseline model
-We used Logistic Regression as our Baseline model and the results on the testing data were:
+We used Logistic Regression as our Baseline model and the results on the testing data were: <br>
-Accuracy:        0.8533
+Accuracy:        0.8533 <br>
-AUC Score:       0.9200
+AUC Score:       0.9200 <br>
 F1 Score:        0.8514

 ### Advanced model